KRISHNAPRASADEK/Blog-app-mern/README.md

 - Can update and delete the blogs
 - Can see blogs of all users
 - In backend established relationship between two collections in MongoDB
+- Used Redux, Redux Toolkit for states management
+- Axios used for api requests in front end